The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-Allergic rhinitis (hay fever) is swelling of the inside of your nose.
+Allergic rhinitis, or hay fever, is swelling of the inside of your nose.
 The swelling is a reaction to allergens in the air.
 An allergen can be anything that causes an allergic reaction.
 Allergies to weeds, grass, trees, or mold often cause seasonal allergic rhinitis.
-This only happens during certain seasons of the year.
-Some people have allergic rhinitis almost all year.
-This is usually caused by allergies to indoor dust mites (tiny bugs that live in house dust) or cockroaches.
-It may be caused by pet dander (tiny dead skin flakes) or indoor mold.
+Indoor dust mites, cockroaches, pet dander, or mold can also cause allergic rhinitis.

 - You have a fever.